UlasTosun/Unity-AR-Demo/README.md

 A template and demo project for Unity AR.
 It includes both **AR face masks** and **AR 3D object placement**.
 The project has different scenes for each case (see below for details).

-**You can find complete Unity project folder and APK files in [here.](https://drive.google.com/drive/folders/1i2yOfNnQE1zS0SvpaxxGSspGeX18gRMd?usp=sharing)**
+**[You can find complete Unity project folder and APK files in here.](https://drive.google.com/drive/folders/1i2yOfNnQE1zS0SvpaxxGSspGeX18gRMd?usp=sharing)** Since, GitHub has file count and size limitations, I have uploaded the project to Google Drive.

 Project has been developed on Unity 2021.1.23f1.
 You can find package versions below.
 If you are facing with errors, **please check your Unity and package versions**.
 Please keep in my that using different versions may result with errors.